Grenfell Tower

+The fire gutted the building and killed 72 people, including a stillbirth.
+In early 2018, it was announced that, following demolition of the tower, the site will be replaced by a memorial to those killed in the fire.
+The demolition of Grenfell Tower began in September 2025 and is expected to take two years.

 Description

 The 24-storey tower block was designed in 1967 in the Brutalist style of the era by Clifford Wearden and Associates, with the Kensington and Chelsea London Borough Council approving its construction in 1970, as part of phase one of the Lancaster West redevelopment project.

 The 67.3 m tall building contained 120 one- and two-bedroom flats (six dwellings per floor on 20 of the 24 storeys with the bottom four, the podium, being used for non-residential purposes).
 The floors were named ground, mezzanine, walkway and walkway+1, floor 1, floor 2 etc.

 It housed up to 600 people.

 The tower was built to the Parker Morris standards.
 Each floor was 22 by 22 m, giving an approximate usable area of 476 m2.
 The layout of each floor was designed to be flexible as none of the partition walls were structural.
 The residential floors contained a two bedroom flat at each corner, in between which on the east and the west face was a one bedroomed flat.
 The core contained a stair column and the lift and service shafts.
 One-bedroom flats were 51.4 m2 in area and two-bedroom flats were 75.5 m2.

 The building was innovative, as most LCC tower blocks used traditional brick work for infill whereas here precast insulated concrete blocks were used, giving the walls an unusual texture.
 The ten exterior concrete columns were also unusual.
 In addition, other tower blocks of this era had four flats per storey, rather than six.